A boom, a whoosh of air and then terror on Flight 1380

 "Injured passengers, OK, and is your airplane physically on fire?" an air traffic controller could be heard asking in a recording of the transmissions.

-"No, it's not on fire, but part of it is missing," Shults said, pausing briefly.
+"No, it's not on fire, but part of it is missing," Shults said.
 "They said there's a hole and, uh, someone went out."

 The air traffic controller responded with seeming disbelief: "Um, I'm sorry, you said there was a hole and somebody went out?"